magujun/NPS_Survey/README.md

 ## 🚀 Technologies

-This project has been developed with the following technologies:
+This project has been developed and tested with the following technologies:

 - [Node.js](https://nodejs.org/en/) :: JavaScript runtime
 - [Express](https://expressjs.com/) :: web framework